block-foundation/index-decentralized-applications/README.md

 ### Chat and Messaging

 - [Berty](https://github.com/berty/berty) – This is a secure peer-to-peer messaging application that works both with and without internet access, cellular data, or trust in the network.
 - [Bitmessage](https://bitmessage.org) – P2P communications protocol used to send encrypted messages to another person or to many subscribers.
+Provides a platform for anonymous and encrypted message broadcasting.
 - [Cabal](https://github.com/cabal-club/cabal-desktop) – Cabal is a peer-to-peer community chat platform designed to function offline first.
 - [Databag](https://github.com/balzack/databag) – A self-hosted, lightweight federated messenger for the decentralized web.
 Features include a lightweight interface, public-private key-based identity, and end-to-end encryption.
 - [Deltachat](https://delta.chat) – Deltachat offers a messaging experience similar to Telegram or Whatsapp but without tracking or central control.
 It utilizes the expansive and diverse e-mail server network to facilitate communication.
 Chat is possible with anyone if you have their e-mail address, no need for them to install DeltaChat, a standard e-mail account is all you need.